cmath10/js-mapper/README.md

 implementation).
 All other extractors should extend this class and implement its `extract` method.

 #### JsMapPathExtractor
 Extracts value from source by property path.
-Throws an error if path is not valid.
+Throws an error if path is not valid and fallback is undefined.
 Used by default.

 #### JsMapCallbackExtractor
 Extracts value by callback function like `(source: unknown) => unknown`: